meinside/go-rbrunner/README.md

 # Go Ruby-Runner

-For running ruby code string and getting its result in Go applications.
+For running a ruby code string and getting its result in Go applications.

+Given code string is saved as a temporary file and executed by `ruby`.

 ## Install